Sonar 2026 in 10 recommended concerts

 The festival begins a new stage concentrating the musical activity at the Fira Gran Via of L'Hospitalet de Llobregat

-BarcelonaA new stage begins at Sónar, with a change of management team and concentrating musical activity at Fira Gran Via de l'Hospitalet de Llobregat because the Sónar de Dia that was held in Montjuïc is disappearing.
+BarcelonaA new stage begins at Sónar, with a change in management and concentrating musical activity at Fira Gran Via de l'Hospitalet de Llobregat because the Sónar de Dia, which was held in Montjuïc, is disappearing.
 In this edition, which takes place from June 18 to 20, performances will begin at 5 p.m.; on Thursday the 18th they will end at 3 a.m., and on Friday the 19th and Saturday the 20th, at 7 a.m.
-Sónar+D is also segregated, relocated to the Llotja de Mar.
-Tickets are still on sale: Thursday, at 49 euros; Friday, at 99 euros, and Saturday also at 99 euros.
+Sónar+D is also being separated, relocated to La Llotja de Mar.
+There are still tickets on sale: Thursday, at 49 euros; Friday, at 99 euros, and Saturday also at 99 euros.
 The pass for two days (Friday and Saturday) costs 159 euros.
 Below, ten artistic recommendations from Sónar 2026.

 The Prodigy

 The Prodigy, led by Liam Howlett and Maxim, is the most popular headliner at Sónar 2026.
-They arrive with a nostalgic claim: the thirtieth anniversary of the song Firestarter, one of the great hits of 90s dance electronic music, which was released in 1996 as a preview of the album The fat of the land (1997).
-Seven years after the death at 49 years of Keith Flint, the charismatic singer and frontman of the British band, The Prodigy are immersed in a tour of European festivals, but with few signs of record label life.
+They arrive with a nostalgic call: the thirtieth anniversary of the song Firestarter, one of the great hits of 1990s dance electronic music, which was released in 1996 as a preview of the album The fat of the land (1997).
+Seven years after the death at 49 years of Keith Flint, the charismatic singer and frontman of the British band, The Prodigy are immersed in a tour of European festivals, but with few signs of record life.
 The last material they released, a couple of months ago, was a remix of the song Elitest G.O.A.T. by Sleaford Mods.
-A priori, the concert at Sónar promises to activate the spirit of rave-punk.
+A priori, the concert at Sónar promises to activate the rave-punk spirit.

 Speedy J